vault27/Foundation/paloalto.md

 ### GlobalProtect Portal

+- Provides clients with a download portal to get the client package, provides configuration to the agents once installed, and provides a Clientless VPN
 - Requires a Layer 3 or loopback interface for the GlobalProtect apps’ connection.
 If the portal and gateway are on the same firewall, they can use the same interface.
 The portal must be in a zone that is accessible from outside your network, such as a DMZ
+- Network > GlobalProtect > Portals
+- Create and configure:
+    - Interface
+    - IP
+    - TLS service profile
+    - Client auth rule - Specify OS, Auth profile - the same as for captive portal, Allow list
+    - Custom checks for Windows and Mac
+    -

 ### GlobalProtect Gateway

 - The interface and zone requirements for the gateway depend on whether the gateway you are configuring is external or internal, as follows:
     - External gateways—Requires a Layer 3 or loopback interface and a logical tunnel interface for the app to establish a connection.
 The Layer 3/loopback interface must be in an external zone, such as a DMZ.
 A tunnel interface can be in the same zone as the interface connecting to your internal resources (for example, trust).
 For added security and better visibility, you can create a separate zone, such as corp-vpn.
 If you create a separate zone for your tunnel interface, you must create security policies that enable traffic to flow between the VPN zone and the trust zone
     - Internal gateways—Requires a Layer 3 or loopback interface in your trust zone.
 You can also create a tunnel interface for access to your internal gateways, but this is not required
+- Each firewall can have multiple gateways, but they can't share an IP address
+- Network > GlobalProtect > Gateways
+- Create and configure:
+    - Interface
+    - IP
+    - TLS service profile
+    - Client auth rule - Specify OS, Auth profile - the same as for captive portal, Allow list
+    - Exclude video traffic from Tunnel
+    - Tunnel interface
+    - IPsec crypto
+    - Split tunnel
+    - IP-Pool
+    - DNS servers

 ### HIP